 The professorships of American Literature and British Literature at the University of Erfurt announce the 2020 Essay Prize for scholarly papers in literatures in English.
-All students currently enrolled in B Ang 2012 and B Lit 2012 (with a specialization in anglophone literatures) are eligible to participate in this competition.
-We will consider sem-inar papers and BA thesis papers that were submitted in the course of the academic year 2019-20.
+All students enrolled in the B Ang 2012 and B Lit 2012 (with a specialization in anglophone literatures) during the academic year of 2019-20 are eligible to participate in this competition.
+We will consider seminar papers and BA thesis papers that were submitted in the course of the academic year 2019-20.
 The best paper will be selected in a blind review process by a committee of faculty members and the finalist will be awarded with a gift certificate of Buchhandlung Peterknecht.

 Deadline: Friday, 27 November 2020

-Papers eligible for the award include papers written by students majoring or minoring in literature courses during the academic year of 2019/20, more specifically between October 2019 and September 2020.
+Papers eligible for the award include papers in the fields of American and/or British literatures and cultures during the academic year of 2019/20, more specifically between October 2019 and September 2020.
 Submissions can be both traditional (textual analysis) and non-traditional papers (alternatives to textual analysis in method or subject).
 BA thesis papers are also eligible.
-All papers must be submitted to the English department following the procedure described below.
+All papers must be submitted to the English Department following the procedure described below.

 Your submission will be evaluated anonymously by two reviewers who are not the instructors for the seminar, in which you wrote the paper.
 Winners will be notified by email and announced and celebrated on our departmental website.
 We thank our sponsors at Buchhandlung Peterknecht for their support!